 - Flax egg – helps us bind things together!
 You can swap a regular egg if you’re not vegan.

-- Honeycrisp Apple – any apple will do, but I loveeee Honeycrisps, so that’s what I use here.
+- Honeycrisp Apple—Any apple will do, but I love Honeycrisps, so that’s what I use here.
 I recommend a firmer apple with a flavor you love.

-- Pecans – for a little bit of crunch!
-I prefer with them, but if you’re anti-nuts in your baked goods, skip them.
+- Pecans—for a little bit of crunch!
+I prefer them with them, but if you’re anti-nuts in your baked goods, skip them.

-The process to bring the dough together for these Apple Cinnamon Scones is pretty easy, but first, decide whether or not you want to caramelize your apples!
+The process of bringing the dough together for these Apple Cinnamon Scones is pretty easy, but first, decide whether or not you want to caramelize your apples!
 I tested both ways, and they were both delicious.
-The apple caramelisation just takes a few extra minutes + cooling time, and I personally think it’s worth it, BUT you do you.
+Apple caramelization just takes a few extra minutes and cooling time, and I personally think it’s worth it, but you do you.
 The flavor is great either way.

-If you want to caramelise your apples, you’ll cut the apple into small pieces and cook them over low-medium heat with 2 tablespoons of coconut sugar until the sugar is dissolved and has formed a caramel-like film around the apples, but you don’t want to apples to start releasing their juices.
+If you want to caramelise your apples, cut them into small pieces and cook them over low-medium heat with 2 tablespoons of coconut sugar until the sugar is dissolved and has formed a caramel-like film around the apples.
+You don’t want the apples to start releasing their juices.
 It should only take three to five minutes.
-Remove from the heat and let it cool.
+Remove from heat and let it cool.

 Mix together all of your dry ingredients – the Bob’s Red Mill almond and arrowroot flours, the spices, coconut sugar, salt, and baking powder.
 Mix, mix, mix.
-Then, use a pastry cutter, forks, or your fingers to work the cold coconut oil into the dry flour, similarly to how you would for a pie crust.
+Then, use a pastry cutter, forks, or your fingers to work the cold coconut oil into the dry flour as you would for a pie crust.
 You want small bits, no big chunks, and you don’t want the coconut oil to disappear completely either.
 You can use a food processor for this too, if you prefer.

-Then, stir together your coconut milk, maple syrup, and flax egg.
+Then, stir your coconut milk, maple syrup, and flax egg together.
 Pour over your dry ingredients and stir until a dough forms.
-Stir in the apples (caramelised or not) and the pecans, if you’re using.
-Place the dough on a sheet of plastic wrap or beeswax wrap and press into a thick circle.
+Stir in the apples (caramelised or not) and the pecans if you’re using them.
+Place the dough on a plastic or beeswax wrap sheet and press into a thick circle.
 Wrap it up, and into the fridge it goes for at least an hour to firm up.

 Gluten-Free Vegan Apple Cinnamon Scones